whaakman/azure-docs.nl-nl/articles/machine-learning/service/reference-azure-machine-learning-cli.md

 sourceDirectoryDataStore:
 # AmlCompute details.
 amlcompute:
-# VM size of the Cluster to be created.Allowed values are Azure vm sizes.The list of vm sizes is available in 'https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-sizes-specs
+# VM size of the Cluster to be created.Allowed values are Azure vm sizes.
+The list of vm sizes is available in 'https://docs.microsoft.com/azure/cloud-services/cloud-services-sizes-specs
   vmSize:
 # VM priority of the Cluster to be created.Allowed values are "dedicated" , "lowpriority".
   vmPriority: